coverclock/com-diag-hazer/README.md

 * consumer - consumes datagrams and reports on stdout.
 * csv2rmc - converts CSV file produced by gpstool -T to NMEA RMC sentences.
 * fixed - configures and runs a UBX-ZED-F9P as a base station in fixed mode.
+* hup - send SIGHUP to all running instances of gpstool.
+* hups - repeatedly send SIGHUP to all running instances of gpstool on demand.
 * mapstool - convert gpstool coordinate strings to formats accepted by Google Maps.
 * gpstool - serves as Hazer's multi purpose GNSS pocket tool.
 * client - runs Google Maps API in Firefox browser under MacOS.